gamesbook/protograf/docs/source/layouts_sequence.rst

       Here the **setting** is a list of words; these are assigned to the ``{{sequence}}`` to use for the Polygon's label.

-      The *interval_y* property is a set of incremental values; these can be used to position the shape at any y-position on a page.
+      The *interval_y* property is a list of incremental values; these can be used to position the shape at any y-position on a page.
 This can be combined, if needed, with a list of any incremental *interval_x* values.
-      The result is allow complete flexibility over where items in the sequence can be placed.
+      The result is to allow complete flexibility over where items in the sequence can be placed.

 ===== ======